History of Derek Carr in Timeline

 In 2016, Derek Carr helped the Raiders reach the playoffs, marking the franchise's first appearance since 2002.

-On June 22, 2017, Derek Carr signed a five-year, $125 million contract extension with the Raiders, which briefly made him the league's highest-paid player.
+On June 22, 2017, Derek Carr signed a five-year, $125 million contract extension with the Raiders, briefly becoming the league's highest-paid player.

 In 2017, Derek Carr was ranked 11th by his fellow players on the NFL Top 100 Players list.

-In 2017, Derek Carr's number 4 was retired by Fresno State.
+In 2017, Derek Carr's number was retired by Fresno State during halftime of a game against Incarnate Word.

-On January 22, 2018, Derek Carr was named to his third straight Pro Bowl as a replacement for Tom Brady.
+On January 22, 2018, Derek Carr was named to his third straight Pro Bowl, replacing Tom Brady.

-In the 2018 season with new head coach Jon Gruden, Derek Carr threw for a career-high 4,049 passing yards, a career-low 19 touchdowns, and ten interceptions.
-The Raiders finished with a 4-12 record.
+In 2018, Derek Carr played under new head coach Jon Gruden, finishing the season with a career-high 4,049 passing yards but a career-low 19 touchdowns, contributing to the Raiders' 4-12 record.

 July 14, 2019: Mural at Fresno State